REVIEW: Garmin Alpha 300i and TT25 from a veterinarian’s perspective

 Advanced Tracking and Mapping

 As you would expect at this price point, the Alpha 300i allows me to track my dogs with unparalleled accuracy.
-Thanks to its high-sensitivity GPS and GLONASS satellite reception, I can locate my dogs even in the most challenging terrains.
-While we still get some drop out in chukar country if my big-running shorthair has put a knob between us, this unit is hands-down the most reliable offering Garmin has brought to the sporting dog market.
+Thanks to its high-sensitivity GPS and GLONASS satellite reception, I can locate my dogs even in the most challenging terrains, most of the time.
+While we still get the dreaded question mark drop out in chukar country if my big-running shorthair has put a knob or whole mountain between us, this unit is hands-down the most reliable offering Garmin has brought to the sporting dog market for pinpointing your hunting buddy’s location.

 Battery Life